yitalu/policy-bargaining-game/README.md

 This is a recruitment message about an opportunity to earn extra credits in your course.
 You have to **REGISTER** beforehand to be able to participate in the study.
 Read the below sections for details.

 ### Real-time Study
 This is a **REAL-TIME INTERACTIVE** online study, which is different from other studies you might have taken for extra credit in other classes.
 You will be paired with other participants and interact with them.
-Therefore, **BEING ON TIME** and **FOCUSING** during the study session are the requisites for getting extra credit.
-You will **NOT** get extra credit if you are late or leave the study in the midway.
+Therefore, **BEING ON TIME** and **FINISHING** the study are the requisites for getting extra credit.
+You will NOT get extra credit if you are late or leave the study in the midway.

 ### Amount of Extra Credit
 You will earn extra credit at 1% of the final course grade for showing up online **ON TIME** and **FINISHING** the experiment.
 You can receive additional extra credit up to 1% of the course grade based on the decisions you and other participants make in the study.